chrislovecnm/chrislovecnm.com/_posts/2017-10-14-jekyll-building-this-blog.md

 ## Jekyll Theme

-[jekyllthemes.org](http://jekyllthemes.org/) has a ton of free themes.
-My wife did not like the colors for a solarized theme but did like [monochrome](https://github.com/dyutibarma/monochrome).
+[Jekyllthemes.org](http://jekyllthemes.org/) has a ton of free themes.
+My wife did not like the colors for a solarized theme, but did like [monochrome](https://github.com/dyutibarma/monochrome).
 Clean, simple layout.
 I have some issues with CSS for code line numbers which I am not able to work out yet, and I made some tweaks for tables.